Here’s the Deal

 SourceTree automatically splits the changes to be committed into chunks allowing committing (or discarding) each chunk separately.
 Furthermore, the user can even select specific lines.
 This greatly increases the flexibility of the user in that matter.
 See More

 It's possible to be overwhelmed with the information density presented in Sourcetree.
 Especially in history view since it includes a lot of data presented in various ways.
 It's great for getting a comprehensive overview of everything that's happening in one place, but it can take some getting used.
 See More

 This can be both a pro and a con, because the UI will change slightly depending on which repository type you're using.
-I'd say that it's more of a pro, though, because it helps you to either learn the command lines or instantly know what things are if coming from the command line.
+Might be more of a pro, though, because it helps you to either learn the command lines or instantly know what things are if coming from the command line.
 See More